GeoWebCache/geowebcache/documentation/en/user/source/services/index.rst

 Services
 ========

-Below is a list of the standard services that are distributed with GeoWebCache.
-The program is modular and it is usually easy to add new services.
-You can also edit geowebcache-servlet.xml, should you choose to disable certain services.
+Below is a list of the standard services distributed with GeoWebCache.
+Being modular, it is usually easy to add new services.
+The file geowebcache-servlet.xml can be edited to disable certain services.

 .. toctree::
    :maxdepth: 1